Chainx402/chainx-technology/README.md

 ### What is ChainX Protocol?

-ChainX Protocol implements the HTTP 402 Payment Required standard (RFC 7231) using blockchain payments on Solana.
+ChainX Protocol implements HTTP 402 Payment Required for ChainX Protocol using Solana blockchain payments.
 It allows servers to request payment before granting access to resources, enabling programmatic payments for AI agents and automation.

 ### How It Works